piisa/pii-extract-base/doc/task-implementation.md

 The function should:

  * accept a string: the document chunk to analyze
- * return an iterable that can produce two types of results:
+ * return an iterable that produces detection results.
+It can produce two types of results:
      * a tuple `(<string>, <position>)`, indicating a detected PII text and its position in the text chunk
      * a single string: this is a detected PII text.
 The framework will find its position in the text chunk (if it appears more than once, it will report it for each occurrence)

-An example can be seen in the [australian tax file number] detector.
+An example can be seen in the [australian business number] detector.

-**Note**: the second option (single-string results) could produce ambiguity.
+**Note**: the second return option (single-string results) could produce ambiguity.
 If a given string in the document is a PII some of the time but it also appears in a non-PII role in the same document, the wrapper that uses the result of a callable implementation type will not be able to differentiate